-When you give us your personal information, we will give you the opportunity to opt out of receiving communications by post or telephone from us but remember that this will preclude you from receiving any of our special offers or promotions in future.
-We will also give you the opportunity to opt in to receive such information by e-mail or SMS and will only send it to you if you do opt in or if you are an existing customer and the information relates to similar goods or services to those which you have previously requested from us.
+When you give us your personal information, we will give you the opportunity to opt out of receiving communications by post or telephone from the Company but remember that this will preclude you from receiving any of our special offers or promotions in future.
+We will also give you the opportunity to opt in to receive such information by e-mail or SMS and will only send it to you if you do opt in or if you are an existing client and the information relates to similar goods or services to those which you have previously requested from us.

 You may also exercise your right to opt out of the use of your information for marketing purposes at any time by contacting us using the methods explained at the end of this notice.